 What is cryptosporidiosis?

-Cryptosporidiosis (pronounced: “crypto-spore-idi-osis”) is a disease caused by a microscopic, single-celled parasite called Cryptosporidium parvum.
+Cryptosporidiosis (also referred to as “Crypto”) is a diarrheal disease caused by a microscopic, single- celled parasite called Cryptosporidium parvum.

-Anyone, but it may be more common in persons under two years of age, those who travel, work with animals, or those that are in close personal contact with infected individuals.
-People with impaired immune systems, such as people with HIV infection or that are receiving chemotherapy are more susceptible to the disease.
-Cryptosporidium parvum has also been responsible for disease outbreaks in children in daycare centers.
+Anyone can get cryptosporidiosis, but it may be more common in persons under two years of age, those who travel, work with animals, or are in close personal contact with infected individuals.
+People with weakened immune systems, such as people with HIV infection or receiving chemotherapy, are more susceptible to the disease.
+Cryptosporidium parvum has also been responsible for disease outbreaks in children and staff in daycare centers.

 What are the symptoms of cryptosporidiosis?

-After exposure, illness may occur in about two to ten days, with an average onset of symptoms of seven days.
+Symptoms usually develop two to ten days after exposure, with an average of seven days.

 What is the treatment for cryptosporidiosis?

-People with healthy immune systems usually get well on their own.
+People with healthy immune systems usually get well on their own without any medication.
 People with diarrhea need to be sure to drink plenty of fluids to prevent dehydration.
 Cryptosporidiosis is sometimes treated with an anti-parasitic drug.
-Your physician will determine whether treatment is necessary.
+Your healthcare provider will determine whether treatment is necessary.

 Should infected people be excluded from school or work?

-Since Cryptosporidium is passed in the stool, children and staff in daycare centers, healthcare workers, or people who handle food should not go to school or work while they have diarrhea.
-After diarrhea ends, persons may return to work or school but they should carefully wash their hands after using the toilet.
-Oocysts may still pass in the stool for weeks after symptoms subside.
+Because Cryptosporidium is passed in the stool, children and staff in daycare centers, health care workers, and people who handle food should not go to school or work while they have diarrhea.
+After diarrhea ends, persons may return to work or school, but they should carefully wash their hands after using the toilet.
+The parasite may still be passed in the stool for weeks after symptoms subside.